thoat/simple-calculator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Features

+- Perform simple calculations (add, subtract, multiply, divide) on numbers (integers and floats, both negative and non-negative allowed).
+This is feasible via the [mathjs](http://mathjs.org/) library.
+- Check validity of input expressions before feeding them into `mathjs`.
+- Update calculated results in real-time across all open browser tabs or windows.
+- Persist result entries over time, although only displaying the last 10 entries.

 ## Usage

 The app requires two environment variables: `DATABASE_URL` and `TABLE_NAME` which indicate where to fetch and save your evaluated math